 - Painting plywood floors?
-Special paint, with some cool stencil ideas, are at the bottom (along with some very cool plywood tricks like iron-on glue banding, etc).
+Special paint, with some cool stencil ideas, jump to it (along with some very cool plywood tricks like iron-on glue banding, etc).

 Which Paint?
 Five good choices.

-So many paints… so little time.
+So many paints, so little time.
 A typical shelf or plywood project is done with semi-gloss (like other woodwork).
-The best way to paint plywood is simply a quality primer and to use the best paint for plywood that you can afford.
+The best way to paint plywood to last is to use the best paint for plywood that you can afford.

-5. A decent quality plywood paint is Kilz Tribute comes in many colors: click the pages to find the family of blues, greens, etc. For shelves (hard use) surfaces, aim higher:
+5. A decent quality plywood paint is Kilz Tribute Semi-gloss which comes in many colors: click through the related pages to find the family of blues, greens, etc that you like.

 3. Kilz Over Armor fills cracks and evens out to hide imperfections.
+Do some testing: use latex caulk after the primer to fill big cracks.
 Three colors, Chocolate, mmm, chocolate, Slate, and Redwood.

-1. A modern idea used for painting plywood shelves, furniture, etc., is Chalk paint which dries very smooth and flat (for chalkboards), but then is covered by a clear satin or gloss Polyurethane.
-Looks like a spray job.
-Sixteen colors.
+1. A modern idea used for painting plywood shelves, furniture, etc., is chalkboard paint which dries very smooth and flat (for chalkboards).
+When it’s dry, cover it with a clear satin or gloss Polyurethane.
+It looks like a spray job.
+Sixteen nice colors.

-♦ Semi-gloss and gloss finishes are easier to clean when dry and this is what we almost always use to paint
+• Semi-gloss and high-gloss finishes are easier to clean when dry and this is what we almost always use to paint shelves and doors, etc.

 - Oil-based paints are a world of hurt but look great.
-This is an awesome, tough white gloss from Benjamin Moore.
+This is an awesome, tough white gloss from Rust-oleum.
 Wear the same respirator we wear (the filters are shown on this page).

-*You can get a very smooth latex finish by adding Floetrol to water-based paint.
+You can get a very smooth latex finish (no brush marks) by adding Floetrol to water-based paint.
 It slows the drying time allowing brushstrokes to flatten out.

-Going Clear: Varathane is still king.
-Comes in satin, semi-gloss, and gloss.
-Note :if not going over paint, it’s used mostly for furniture grade plywood (imperfections show in lesser grades).
+Going Clear?
+Varathane is still king.
+It comes in satin, semi-gloss, and gloss: interior use only.
+Note: if not going over paint, it’s used mostly for furniture grade plywood (imperfections show in lesser grades).
 (Varathane has a cool website.)

 How to Paint Plywood